Yohannes1234/Data-engineering-test/README.md

 # Step 3: Define Fact Table

-3. Define a fact table to store the metrics (Impressions, Clicks, Spend, etc.) with foreign keys to the dimension tables.
+Define a fact table to store the metrics (Impressions, Clicks, Spend, etc.) with foreign keys to the dimension tables.

 # Step 4: Create Airflow DAG

-4. Create an Airflow DAG to automate the ETL process.
+Create an Airflow DAG to automate the ETL process.
 The DAG should consist of the following tasks:

-Task 1: Extract CSV data and load it into staging table(s).
+- Task 1: Extract CSV data and load it into staging table(s).
-Task 2: Transform data from staging table(s) into dimension and fact tables.
+- Task 2: Transform data from staging table(s) into dimension and fact tables.
-Task 3: Clean up staging table(s).
+- Task 3: Clean up staging table(s).
-Task 4: Optionally, perform data quality checks.
+- Task 4: Optionally, perform data quality checks.
-Task 5: Optionally, schedule the DAG to run periodically.
+- Task 5: Optionally, schedule the DAG to run periodically.
-Now, let's look at a more detailed Python code example for each of these steps.